Timtek-Systems/GTD.Integra85.Firmware/ReadMe.md

 Added the `ER` command (Read force-sensitive resistor value).
 This command was actually implemented in the previous version but not wired into the command processor, so there was no way to invoke it.

+### Release 2.2

+Added code to prevent the focuser from travelling inwards beyond the safe limit of travel.

+Added commands:
+ - RF - Read the current value of the force sensitive resistor (integer)
+ - RL - Read the current FSR high (hard limit) threshold
+ - Rl - Read the FSR low (soft limit) threshold

   [tigra]:   http://tigra-astronomy.com        "Tigra Astronomy"
   [gtd]:     http://www.geminitelescope.com/   "Gemini Telescope Design"